Lal Waterson: Biography

 In 1976, all three Waterson siblings moved to Kirk Moor on the edge of the North York Moors and re-formed the group, with Martin Carthy taking over for John Harrison.
 In the 1980s, Lal and George, and Norma and Martin, moved to Robin Hood's Bay, where the sea and landscape of the area often became the inspiration for Lal's songs.
 She left the Watersons in 1990 for health reasons, staying at Robin Hood's Bay, still writing and painting, and recorded her songs at home with her son Oliver Knight, who was a producer, guitarist, and songwriter.
 When Once in a Blue Moon was released however, she refused to sing the songs live – perhaps the result of a bad experience while singing with the Watersons.
 According to Martin Carthy: "She was a perfectionist.. she never sang solo after she forgot something on stage.. she couldn't bear the idea of it going wrong."

 Whilst recording Bed of Roses with Oliver Knight, Lal died of cancer; the album was released posthumously.

 Migrating Bird: The Songs of Lal Waterson (2007) is a tribute album, with contributions from James Yorkston, Alasdair Roberts, Willard Grant Conspiracy, Vashti Bunyan, Victoria Williams and others.
 Jo Freya's album Lal (2007) is another tribute to her.

-Her songs have been covered by a series of singers including June Tabor, Billy Bragg, the Fatima Mansions, Lady Maisery and the Unthanks.
+Her songs have been covered by a series of singers including June Tabor, Billy Bragg, the Fatima Mansions, Lady Maisery, the Unthanks, and Boiled in Lead.
 Rachel Unthank said: "Her lyrics are so descriptive and evocative... the melodies twist and turn in ways I wouldn't expect, and yet each line seems to melt into each other."